 Your next stop is a mere hop, skip and a jump away – because Water Lane Boathouse is just across the river.
-The folk behind Belgrave and Headrow House have transformed the old Pour House into a trendy waterfront bar with exposed brick work and minimalist furnishings.
-It’s all about craft beer and artisan gins here, all of which will go down a storm in their huge beer garden.
+The folk behind Belgrave and Headrow House have transformed the old Pour House into a trendy waterfront bar with exposed brickwork and minimalist furnishings.
+It’s all about craft beer and artisan gin here, all of which will go down a storm in their huge beer garden.
 Not eaten yet?
 Go alfresco with pizzas, salads and sarnies from Small Victories.

 Water Lane Boathouse, Water Lane, Canal Wharf, Leeds, West Yorkshire, LS11 5PS.

 Your next stop is Oracle at Brewery Wharf, so head over the River Aire, along Sovereign Street and the cut through to the waterfront path by Brasserie Blanc all the way along to Leeds Bridge where you’ll cross onto Dock Street.
 Oracle is a lively venue, with a bustling atmosphere – and it’s never better than when the sun comes out.
 There’s plenty of space out on their huge patio, which looks out over the River Aire.
 Enjoy a pint of beer, a bottle of prosecco or one of their specialist cocktails – and if you’re getting the nibbles, they’ve got Italian street food from Bocca to keep you going.

 Oracle, 3 Brewery Place, Leeds, West Yorkshire, LS10 1NE.